What's a Good Business?

 Fees for Good Business Advice™ are usually project-based in alignment with the client’s budget.

-If you want to start a new business or improve an existing one, call for an initial 30-minute conversation to discuss your needs and determine if and how Good Business Advice™ can help.
+If you want to start a new business or improve an existing one, call or email for an initial 30-minute conversation to discuss your needs and determine if and how Good Business Advice™ can help.
 There’s no charge if you choose not to make an appointment for further advice.

 Project-based fees: Contingent upon client budget and project scope.